Marine Special Operations Command - Critical Skills Operator (CSO)

-In 2011, the MarSOC Marine Occupational Specialty (MOS) for the Critical Skills Operator (CSO) was created to make a permanent career option for those Marines who choose for stay within the Marine Special Operations Command for the remainder of their career.
+In 2011, the MarSOC Marine Occupational Specialty (MOS) for the Critical Skills Operator (CSO) was created as an option for those Marines who choose to stay within the Marine Special Operations Command for the remainder of their career.

 The Critical Skills Operator is a Marine who has screened positively for the Marine Corps Special Operations Command.
 Once part of the MarSOC command, the Marine also assumes the title of "Raider".